Farheen Gani

 Students in a master’s in forensic accounting program may also be allowed to complete the extra coursework needed to apply for certified public accountant (CPA) licensure.
 This is true of the masters in forensic accounting programs at the University at Albany and the Old Westbury, State University of New York.

 Additionally, many of these programs prioritize flexibility for students, offering them online learning or the ability to take classes in the evening.
-For example, at the College of Brockport, classes in its forensics accounting masters start after 5 pm so that students have the chance to work or to complete internships during the day.
-Students can also complete their degree in either one to two years at the school, depending upon their part-time or full-time enrollment.
+For example, at the College of Brockport, classes in its forensics accounting masters start after 5 pm so that students have the chance to work or complete internships during the day.
+Students can also complete their degree in either one or two years at the school, depending upon their part-time or full-time enrollment.

 Finally, students can take up to nine credits, or three courses, on a non-matriculated basis, meaning they don’t even have to be admitted into the program.